brightprogrammer/radical/README.md

 ### motivation :
 I am learning/working on this
 - because I just want to
-- cebause(🙃) I want to learn from ground up as it makes be feel high (get it? 😜)
+- cebause(🙃) I want to learn from ground up as it makes me high (get it? 😜)
 - as this will be a foundation towards kernel development and then to a whole os

 ---